-- Money-Weighted Rate of Return-For the years ended June 30, 2014 and 2013, the annual money-weighted rate of return on pension plan investments as defined by GASB 67, net of pension plan investment expense, was 18.13% and 11.15%, respectively.
-The money-weighted rate of return expresses investment performance, net of investment expense, adjusted for the changing amounts actually invested, and is a computation required by GASB 67 - Net Return on Average Assets-For the years ended June 30, 2014 and 2013, the net return on average assets approximated 18% and 12%, respectively.
+- Money-Weighted Rate of Return-For the years ended June 30, 2015 and 2014, the annual money-weighted rate of return on pension plan investments as defined by GASB 67, net of pension plan investment expense, was 5.78% and 17.89%, respectively.
+The money-weighted rate of return expresses investment performance, net of investment expense, adjusted for the changing amounts actually invested, and is a computation required by GASB 67. - Net Return on Average Assets-For the years ended June 30, 2015 and 2014, the net return on average assets approximated 6% and 18%, respectively.
 The net return on average assets represents actual returns utilized by the System.

 Methods Used to Value Investments-Plan investments are reported at fair value.
 Short-term investments are considered cash equivalents and consist primarily of U.S. Treasury bills and investments in units of a commingled trust fund of the Plan's custodial agent, earning interest at variable rates, and are reported at cost, which approximates fair value.
 Debt and equity securities are reported at fair value, as determined by the Plan's custodial agent, using pricing services or prices quoted by independent brokers based on the latest reported sales prices at current exchange rates for securities traded on national or international exchanges.
 The fair values of the pro rata share of units owned by the Plan in equity index and commingled trust funds are determined by the respective fund trustee based on quoted sales prices of the underlying securities.
-The fair values of the real estate investments are determined from independent appraisals.
 The fair values of the limited partnerships are determined by managers of the partnerships based on the values of the underlying assets.
 Investments which do not have an established market are reported at estimated fair value.

 Net investment income (loss) includes net appreciation (depreciation) in the fair value of investments, interest income, dividend income, foreign currency translation gains and losses, securities lending income and expenses, and investment expenses, which include investment management and custodial fees and all other significant investment related costs.
 Foreign currency translation gains and losses are reflected in the net appreciation (depreciation) in the fair value of investments.
 Interest and dividends earned in commingled funds are reflected as a component of net appreciation in the fair values of assets.
+The fair value of the limited partnerships is determined by managers of the partnerships based on the values of the underlying assets.